Bed Size and Sleep Quality

 Common Myths About Bed Size and Sleep

 - Myth 1: “A bigger bed is always better.”
-While more space can improve comfort, it’s essential to balance bed size with room dimensions.
+Not always!
+Balance bed size with room space to keep things comfortable.

-- Myth 2: “Couples only need a queen-sized bed.”
-For many couples, a king-size bed reduces disturbances and enhances sleep quality.
+- Myth 2: “Couples only need a queen-size bed.”
+For light sleepers or restless partners, a king-size might be more restful.